What Interesting Impact Does Chewing Gum Have On Your Dental Health?

 - Prevents dry mouth

 - Neutralizes acids formed from bacteria in the mouth

 - Reduces plaque

 - Reduces gingivitis for healthy gums

-This is mostly due to the fact that chewing gum increases saliva production.
-Saliva is one of the most important components of oral surgery.
-Not only does it neutralize the acids in your mouth that over time can wear away tooth enamel and cause erosion, but saliva contains calcium that can actually help strengthen enamel.
+This is primarily due to the fact that chewing gum increases saliva production.
+Saliva is one of the most important components of Oral Surgery.
+Not only does it neutralize the acids in your mouth that, over time, can wear away tooth enamel and cause erosion, but saliva contains calcium that can actually help strengthen enamel.

 Bottom Line Not A Substitute

 Though chewing gum can have many benefits to your oral health, it is by no means a replacement for regular daily hygiene.
 Chewing gum in place of brushing and flossing would not be beneficial.
-Brushing twice and flossing once daily is recommended to effectively remove plaque; however, it is clinically proven that chewing sugarless gum for 20 minutes after meals can further help prevent decay.
+Brushing twice and flossing once daily is recommended to remove plaque effectively; however, it is clinically proven that chewing sugarless gum for 20 minutes after meals can further help prevent decay.

 The ADA even released a seal of approval, which has been given to some gum brands to show that that brand of gum is effective in improving oral health.
-Look for the ADA Seal next time you buy a pack of gum to ensure that it is a healthy choice.
+So look for the ADA Seal next time you buy a pack of gum to ensure that it is a healthy choice.